 Inspector William Dwyer told the Detroit News that “the rundown establishment” had “passed through so many hands in recent years that police have yet to determine who the present owner is to notify him of action directed at padlocking the place as a public nuisance.”

 But the building was shuttered, and the hotel was demolished shortly thereafter, fading from the Woodward streetscape without making headlines and the papers not writing an epitaph for this one prominent Black-owned hotel and community gathering space.
 The Mt.
-Royal was razed by 1981.
+Royal was razed in 1980, with the demolition permit being pulled March 10, 1980.

 Della Walker died in January 1987.